A guide to mapping your Plytix attributes with Shopify fields

 The original price of the item before an adjustment or a sale.
 Example: "299.00" |

-Match with a dropdown attribute with the accepted values |
+Match with a dropdown or boolean attribute. |

-Match with a short text attribute type. |
+Match with a short text attribute. |

 Inventory Management |